KonuTech/gfk_ml_ops_data_analyst/README.md

 ![image info](./docs/images/evidently_ai/000000_target_drift_target_week_number.jpg)

-> From bucketed quantities of the above graphs, we can loosely assume that the hypotesis about the drop in the size
+> From bucketed events we can loosely assume that the hypothesis about the drop in the size
 > of supplied events related to Black Friday might be True.
 > Hence the drop in under-performance of the served model (or rather over-performance due to sample size).
-In other words, the topic being predicted by model got "out of fashion".
+In other words, the topic being predicted by the model got "out of fashion".
 > Quite a similar story can happen with Christmas-related products.

 >